What Is Group Life Insurance? Understanding Employer Coverage

 Is Life Insurance Taxed?

-By law, the Internal Revenue Service states employers can provide up to $50,000 in tax-free group life insurance benefits.2 However, if you pay for more coverage, it's classified as a taxable benefit.
-Therefore, your employer must report this amount on your W-2, and it's taxed as income.
-On the other hand, when you die, your beneficiaries won't have to pay taxes on your death benefit (except in limited circumstances).
+By law, the Internal Revenue Service allows employers to provide up to $50,000 in tax-free group life insurance coverage.2 However, if you receive more than $50,000 in coverage, the extra amount is treated as a taxable benefit.
+This means your employer must report it on your W-2, and it is taxed as income.

-If you have questions about the implications of life insurance benefits over $50,000 on your taxes, speak with a tax professional.
-They will be able to explain the impact of this type of group policy on your tax situation.
+If you have questions about how life insurance coverage over $50,000 may affect your taxes, consider speaking with a tax professional.
+They can explain how this type of group policy may impact your tax situation.

 Who Is Group Coverage Ideal For?